-1 Thermal Comfort 1 point is awarded where: Inermal Comfort 1 point is awarded where: For 95% of the nominated area and 98% of the year: The internal temperatures are within 80% of Acceptability Limit 1 of ASHRAE Standard 55-2010.
+1 Thermal Comfort 1 point is awarded where: For 95% of the nominated area and 98% of the year: The internal temperatures are within 80% of Acceptability Limit 1 of ASHRAE Standard 55-2010.
 OR The Predicted Mean Vote (PMV) levels are between -1 and +1, inclusive.
 This may be demonstrated through application of the Deemed-to-Satisfy criteria.
-AND/OR In residential spaces, an average NatHERS rating of 7 Stars or greater is achieved.
-2 points are awarded where: For 95% of the nominated area and 98% of the year: The internal temperatures are within 90% of Acceptability Limit 1 of ASHRAE Standard 55-2010.
+AND/OR In residential spaces, an average NatHERS rating of 7 Stars or greater is achieved. points are awarded where: For 95% of the nominated area and 98% of the year: The internal temperatures are within 90% of Acceptability Limit 1 of ASHRAE Standard 55-2010.
 OR The Predicted Mean Vote (PMV) levels are between -0.5 and +0.5, inclusive.
 AND/OR In residential spaces, an average NatHERS rating of 8 Stars or greater is achieved.
-For retail spaces, the second point is 'Not Applicable' 2 Individual Comfort Control 1 additional point is awarded where individual comfort control is provided in Primary Areas as follows: In work areas, individual comfort control is provided for every 30m (where final workstation layout is unknown), or every two workstations (where known).
-For residential, hotel or healthcare projects, 50% of individual spaces must also be provided with comfort control to serve that space.
-For Retail spaces and Industrial Spaces the additional point for Individual Comfort Control is 'Not Applicable' 1
+For retail spaces, the second point is 'Not Applicable'

-\ For spaces where HVAC systems will not be fully installed at the time of submission, 1 point may be awarded where the compliance requirements outlined below are met.
+^{} For spaces where HVAC systems will not be fully installed at the time of submission, 1 point may be awarded where the compliance requirements outlined below are met.